Selection Principles for Gaia

 A similar idea is \textit{sequential selection} \cite{Nicholson:2018b, Betts:2007}.
 Here we imagine life co-evolving with the environment.
 If life has a detrimental effect on its environment (e.g. resource depletion) a critical point will be reached and the system will collapse.
 After the collapse, a new life-environment system will emerge and co-evolve until it collapses.
 Similar to selection by survival, the systems we see persisting are the ones which have properties that allow persistence.
 Sequential selection can be viewed as selection by survival operating by repeated, sequential, trials, rather than simultaneously across a large population, as in selection by survival.

-These selection principles would imply that we see Gaia for essentially probabilistic reasons, an approach termed `probable Gaia' in \cite{Lenton:2003, Lenton:2011}.
+These selection principles would imply that we see Gaia for essentially probabilistic reasons \cite{Lenton:2003, Lenton:2011}.
 Gaia is realised in practice via feedback loops and mechanisms such as niche construction \cite{Odling:2013} and rein control \cite{Harvey:2004}.
 According to sequential selection and selection by survival the reason we observe these mechanisms is that they are persistence enhancing and we, as the observers, could only have evolved during a persistent state with mechanisms like these in effect.